chiplet/verilator-template/README.md

 3. Modify the `VV` variable in `TEMPLATE/Makefile` to match your verilator version.

+4. Install gtkwave

+`brew cask install gtkwave`

+On macOS the command `gtkwave` doesn't seem to work properly when run from the command line.
+A workaround can be found [here](http://labnote.me/gtkwave-macos-commandline-param/)

 # Usage
 To create a new project simply run the script